 Why Is Britain Being Prepared For A World War?

+(First published 07 December 2015).
 After the outbreak of world war in 1914, many new rules and regulations came to Britain.
-This is of course understandable given the scale of national security.
+This is of course understandable given the requirement of national security.
 The most important of these was called the Defence of the Realm Act (DORA), passed on 8 August 1914 which was designed ‘for securing public safety’.

 DORA gave the government the power to prosecute anybody whose actions were deemed to ‘jeopardise the success of the operations of His Majesty’s forces or to assist the enemy’.
 By its nature, this gave the act a very wide interpretation.
 It regulated virtually every aspect of the British home front and was expanded as the war went on.